 Change isn’t easy, but it certainly doesn’t have to be a big deal.

 Useful Tools to Manage and Document Change

 Many aviation service providers don't have good tools to manage and adequately document the "management of change" process.
-If you need a repeatable process to document change and to perform hazard analysis on these changes, we can help.
+If you need a repeatable process to document change and perform hazard analysis on these changes, we can help.